phani9/API-Documentation/README.md

 # 1. Create Order API

 # Create Order API is used to create a gift card order & return the redemption code.
-# The following are key elements for generating an Order.
+# The following are key Input elements for generating an Order.
 # - Product Info
   - name : name of product from our catalog
   - code : product code from our catalog
   - quantity 1
-# - Payment Info: This will have
+# - Payment Info:
   - Amount
   - Currency
   - method : GooglePay / ApplePay